chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 ```

 The `KeepTheBeatObject` is similar to the `EquidistantObject`, but it
-repeats over and over (up to its `duration`).
+repeats over and over.
 This is for things like
-Lockstep marching patterns, or Flipper-Flop.
+Lockstep marching patterns, or Flipper-Flop, but is not limited to
+same-beat patterns.
+This is like a pattern that repeats or is truncated.

+The `defaultDuration` field is just the duration when initially placed.

 See `PatternObject` for the ID and name structure.